More than 500 students out sick at Cumberland Valley School District

-SILVER SPRING TOWNSHIP, CUMBERLAND COUNTY, Pa. - About 20 percent of the students in the Cumberland Valley School District have called out of school in the last week.
+SILVER SPRING TOWNSHIP, CUMBERLAND COUNTY, Pa. - About 20 percent of high school students in the Cumberland Valley School District have called out of school in the last week.
 The district is not closing schools, but is doing its best to keep the schools sanitized so more kids don't come down with something.

 “Everyone is coughing, blowing their nose," said Gillian Smith, junior.